-Eventually Loreto Island was owned by Duchess Felicita Bevilacqua La Masa.
+Eventually, Loreto Island was owned by Duchess Felicita Bevilacqua La Masa.
 This amazing woman deserves recognition for her contributions to the art world.
-Like most bold and forward thinking females ahead of their time, she was said to be “troubled”, have an impetuous temperament, and a tendency to undertake adventure.
+Like most bold and forward-thinking females ahead of their time, she was said to be “troubled”, have an impetuous temperament, and a tendency to undertake an adventure.
 Born in 1822 as the oldest child of the once affluent Bevilacqua family, she grew up in a time when her family was facing severe financial problems.
 These problems persisted throughout her life, even until her death.
 Surprising everyone (she was not known to be a patron of the arts), she bequeathed Ca ‘Pesaro palace in Venice’s Grand Canal to the city so they could establish a studio for young artists with little financial means.
 The studio cum museum later exhibited the work of rebellious artists who showed their new and modern art, even showing some Cubist pieces.

 After the duchess’s death, the island was passed on to Royal Navy captain Vincenzo Richieri and his wife Giannina Zirotti.
-They commissioned architect Luigi Tombola to build the two story neo-gothic castle, Castelo della Isola di Loreto, with crenellated turrets and light coloured stone walls.
+They commissioned architect Luigi Tombola to build the two-story neo-gothic castle, Castelo della Isola di Loreto, with crenelated turrets and light-colored stone walls.
 Tombola also oversaw the building of the marina and two lighthouses.
 To further accentuate the beauty of the castle, they filled the lake’s tiniest island with plenty of greenery, including pine and larch trees, as well as many exotic plants.

 Isola di Loreto Now